Delhi High Court sets aside Centre’s order revoking academic Ashok Swain’s OCI status

 Swain, who holds a Swedish citizenship, is an academic and professor of peace and conflict research at the Department of Peace and Conflict Research at Sweden’s Uppsala University.

 In February 2022, Swain’s Overseas Citizen of India card was cancelled on allegations of delivering inflammatory speeches and promoting “anti-India” activities, reported The Tribune.
-Swain had moved the High Court contending that his OCI card was cancelled because of his statements critical of the Bharatiya Janata Party government in the Centre.
+Swain had moved the High Court contending that his OCI card was cancelled because of his statements critical of the Bharatiya Janata Party government at the Centre.

 The Centre had told the High Court that the action was taken against Swain because he was involved in activities “prejudicial to security and stability of India”, its sovereignty and integrity and friendly relations with other countries, reported Bar and Bench.